Ruiyang1210W/Intelligent-Writing-Assistant/README.md

 ## Team Members
 - Ruiyang Wang (016087383)
--
+- Colin Shiung (017426461)

 ## Project Description
-A writing tool integrates the OpenAI that focusing on areas like Job Cover letters, Statements of Purposes, essays with more human-sounding.
+A writing tool integrates the OpenAI API, focusing on areas like Job Cover letters, Statements of Purposes, and essays, making them more human-sounding.

 ## Features Implemented
 - [x] Feature 1